Nasser Al-Daajani

-Nasser Al-Daajani (ناصر الدعجاني; born 17 January 1997) is a Saudi Arabian professional footballer who plays as a midfielder for Abha on loan from Al-Ula.
+Nasser Al-Daajani (ناصر الدعجاني; born 17 January 1997) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Pro League club Abha.

 Career

 Al-Daajani started his career in the youth setup of Al-Ahli.
 On 1 February 2017, he signed a three-year contract with the club, which also happened to be his first professional one.
 On 31 July 2018, Al-Daajani signed a four-year contract with Al-Ahli and was subsequently loaned out to Portuguese side Fátima until the end of the 2019–20 season.
 However, the loan was cut short and Al-Daajani returned to Saudi Arabia.
 On 25 January 2019, Al-Daajani joined Al-Taawoun until the end of the 2019–20 season.
 On 28 July 2021, Al-Daajani joined Al-Qadsiah.
 On 28 July 2023, Al-Daajani joined Al-Ain.
 On 4 August 2024, Al-Daajani joined Al-Ula.
 On 17 August 2025, Al-Daajani joined Abha on loan from Al-Ula.